Egunjobi-Tunde/Rank-Based-Bayesian-Optimization/README.md

 Find hyperparameters $\theta^* \in \Theta$ which minimize $S$, while limiting the number of evaluations of $S$.

+### PL_Model Notebook
-**PL_Model Notebook**: This notebook contains an inference model based on pairwise ranking data.
+This notebook contains an inference model based on pairwise ranking data.
 The implementation uses Maximum Likelihood Estimation (MLE) to estimate the relative worth of different items based on their pairwise competition outcomes.
 Two different approaches were explored: The closed form formula and Gradient ascent with pytorch.